 Moore says for any technology to succeed it must cross the chasm from the first two phases and enter the third.
 It’s an Evil Knievel leap, many technologies can’t make it.

-If the first two phases of the adoption life cycle allow a maker to build in enough functionality or make price reductions through economies of scale then it’s easier to bridge the chasm.
+If the first two phases allow a maker to build in enough functionality or reduce price through economies of scale then it’s easier to cross the chasm.

 Standards are successful

 Complicating matters further is the way many products now straddle both markets.
 In some areas the consumer market influences business purchasing strategies.
 For example, the first customers to adopt the iPhone were consumers.
-Business users are still behind on the adoption curve.